Information for Presenters:

 How do I apply?

-During the month of January, enthusiastic women, studying engineering, math, or science, at MIT make presentations at high schools nationwide with the goal of encouraging women to consider studies and careers in engineering.
-The presentations include activities to engage students in thinking about engineering concepts, demonstrations from projects the presenters work on at MIT and in summer internships, information about the breadth of fields in engineering, and the life of an engineering student.
-The presenters also incorporate personal stories about how they chose their fields of study as well as anecdotal stories about women in engineering.
-Women's Initiative is not intended to recruit for MIT but to provide information and encourage high school women to explore the field of engineering.
+During the month of January, enthusiastic women studying engineering, math, or science at MIT make presentations at high schools nationwide with the goal of encouraging women to consider a career in STEM.
+Presentations typically include activities that engage students to think about science and engineering concepts, demonstrations from projects presenters have worked on at MIT and in industry, and information about the breadth of fields in STEM.
+Typically presenters also incorporate personal stories about how they chose their fields of study.
+Women's Initiative is not intended to recruit for MIT but rather to provide information and encourage high school women to explore careers in science, engineering, and mathematics.

-There will be four dinner, training sessions spread throughout the fall semester.
-Presenters are expected to make at least 3 out of the 4 meetings.
-During these meetings, presenters will get to know each other and discuss the problem of getting more girls interested in engineering.
+There will be four training sessions spread throughout the fall semester.
+Presenters are expected to attend at least 3 out of the 4 meetings.
+During these meetings, presenters will get to know each other and discuss how to get more girls interested in STEM.
 We will also handle the logistics of preparing the presentations and planning the trips.
 Although some meetings will be devoted to working on your presentation, you will be responsible for coordinating with your partner to complete and practice your presentation.
 The directors must hear a practice run of your presentation before you leave for Christmas break.

 Presentations generally last 60-90 minutes (including a Q&A session) and may be delivered to either all female or mixed audiences, depending on the school.
 Each pair of presenters makes their own presentation, following some general guidelines.
 Each presentation should include:

-- a stereotype-busting discussion of engineering and why high schools girls should consider it as a career choice
+- A stereotype-busting discussion of careers in STEM, and why high schools girls should consider them

-Click here to read more about the presentations and see ones from previous years.
+Click here to read more about the presentations and see examples from previous years.

-You and a partner will select a week in January to fly down to your destination city.
-Presenters typically fly in on the Saturday or Sunday before their presentation week and leave on the following weekend.
+You and your partner will select a week in January to fly to your destination city.
+Presenters typically fly in the Saturday or Sunday before their presentation week and leave the following weekend.
 During the weekdays, you will be busy presenting to different schools during the day.
 Evenings are usually free and yours to spend exploring the city.
-You and your partner will stay at a hotel for the duration of your stay and you will each be given a $125 stipend for food during the week.
+You and your partner will stay at a hotel or with a local (through a home stay) for the week and you will each be given a $125 stipend for food during the week.
 Presenters will also share a rental car, which means that at least one presenter must be comfortable driving a rental car.

 Nothing.
 The program is fully funded and no costs are incurred by either the presenters or the high schools.
 However, you will have to pay for your travel expenses up front and be reimbursed later.
 If this presents a financial hardship, other arrangements can be made.